Drummingcoder/Chess-clock-arduino/README.md

 - A each person has x time PER MOVE setting (causal mode)
   - On the "Competitive or causal?" screen, press Button 1 for competitive mode (each player has x time for the whole game) and Button
     2 for casual mode (each player has x time PER MOVE)
+- Ending buzzer melody (Blaze of Glory by Bon Jovi, riff only)

 This chess clock allows you to set separate times for players 1 and 2 (although you can leave the times for player 2 blank if you want to have players 1 and 2 the same).
 Leaving player 1's time blank will set the time control to be 10 minutes (player 2's time can be set separately or not).
 When starting the chess clock and setting the time controls, use the player 1 button to decrement, the player 2 button to increment, and the Set button to set that time setting.
 You can also set the increment time (in seconds)